 Has anyone successfully made anything that remotely tastes like Coca-Cola?
 Does Bing give as good a return for a search query as Google?
 If anyone wanted to know the secret sauce recipe, it would be Microsoft?

 Why work on something for hundreds or even thousands of hours only to jeopardise it by trying to take shortcuts?
 Being the recipient of a site exclusion message in Google webmaster tools sends a shiver down the spine.
 Getting a penalised site reincluded is a fraught process.
 Don't let that be you.

 Let me be clear that I do not condone the practice of buying links.
-Of course, many websites do it, and that's the way they maintain high search engine rankings across the board, but it's flirting with disaster, and you want to sleep easy at night, don't you?
+Of course, many websites do it, and that's how they maintain high search engine rankings across the board, but it's flirting with disaster, and you want to sleep easy at night, don't you?

-The goal of SEO is to help people who are looking for your product or service find you.
+The goal of small business SEO is to help people who are looking for your product or service find you.

-That is it, that is SEO in a nutshell.
-Your job as a website owner is to optimise your website pages and the website as a whole so that it can be spidered easily by a search engine.
-Once the search engine has all websites in its database, it then ranks them according to its algorithm to determine the placement of each site in the search results and the easy way to see this is in Google search console.
+That is it; that is small business SEO in a nutshell.
+Your job as a website owner is to optimise your website pages and the website to be spidered easily by a search engine.
+Once the search engine has all websites in its database, it ranks them according to its algorithm to determine the placement of each site in the search results and the easy way to see this is in Google search console.

 Your job is to tell the search engines precisely about each page on your website.
-More importantly, you have to match your pages to the subject for which people are searching.
+More importantly, you have to match your pages to the search subject.

-The aim of keyword research for an entirely new website is to find those keywords that have a high monthly search volume but are also trigger keywords.
+The aim of keyword research for an entirely new website is to find keywords with a high monthly search volume and trigger keywords.
 It is fruitless to rank for high volume keywords that don't carry purchaser intent.

 A good starting point for keyword research is Google's Keyword Planner and Google search console.

 Discovering Long Tail Keywords